-Lawyers for Juvenile Detention Hearings in Hillsborough County, FL
+Finding a Lawyer for the Juvenile’s Detention Hearings in Hillsborough County, FL

 The criminal defense attorney can go to the Hillsborough County Juvenile Detention Center to meet with the child and then represent the child at the detention hearing held in court within 24 hours of the initial detention.
 At the detention hearing, the criminal defense attorney will explain to the court all of the reasons why the child should be released back to the parent while the case is pending.

 In many of these cases, the judge will release the child back to the parents.
 In some cases, the child will be ordered to remain in the detention center for up to 21 days.

 If your child needs an attorney after being accused of a law violation, being subjected to a custody order, being picked up on a “pick up order” issued by the judge, or because of a DJJ hold order, then contact an experienced criminal defense attorney in Tampa, FL, at Sammis Law Firm.

 We can help you understand the process in juvenile court and help you fight for the best possible resolution of the case.
 In most of these cases, the best possible result is getting the charges dismissed by the trial court or dropped by the prosecutor.